What Dwayne Johnson Can Teach Us About B2B Content Marketing

 More and more, marketers are realizing that B2B and B2C distinctions are being absorbed into H2H: human-to-human marketing.
 Likewise, the lines between personal brands and corporate brands are blurring.
 B2B buyers today are more likely to follow and trust individuals than brands, as demonstrated by the popularity of review sites.
 When we’re talking human-to-human, and trying to overcome a buyer’s innate distrust for brand-produced content, an authentic and genuine tone of voice is important.
 The Rock has cultivated an incredibly likeable and approachable public persona.
 Dwayne Johnson accidentally hit the guy in the photo below with his car, and it totally made the driver’s day.
 If that isn’t charm and charisma, I don’t know what is!

-As a B2B content marketer, you content offer or email slams into your buyer’s inbox or onto his screen when, let’s face it, he or she is probably busy, minding his/her own business and in no mood to be interrupted.
+In B2B content marketing, your high-value offer or email slams into your buyer’s inbox when, let’s face it, he or she is probably busy, minding his/her own business and in no mood to be interrupted.
 I don’t think enough content marketers think this way: what have I done to earn my buyer’s attention?
 Is my content interesting and appealing enough to turn a fender bender into a photo op with a happy buyer?

 3. Open Up